davidcelis/davidcel.is/README.md

 As mentioned before, I hope to continue actively maintaining this website and adding to it.
 For example, some things I'd love to implement are:

-- [x] Serving WebP images to browsers that support it (while still storing the originals)
-  - [ ] WebP images should be what's used to syndicate to external services, especially since Bluesky has such a small file size limit
 - [ ] Show webmentions on posts
-- [ ] Allow commenting on posts via email (using ActionMailbox)
+- [ ] Allow commenting on posts via email (not sure about third-party comment systems, but I could use something like ActionMailbox to accept comments via email)
 - [ ] Drafts (especially for articles) so I can start writing something and finish later
 - [ ] Show my most recent check-in (or location in general) in the sidebar
 - [ ] More types of posts!